MrFlappy0/Reddit-Crawler/README.md

 ## Acknowledgements

-Thank you for using Reddit Image Scraper!
+Thank you for using Reddit Image/info Scraper!